strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= 1.3.2=
+* BUG: Fixed a bug with dependency fields.

 = 1.3.1 =
 * ENHANCEMENT: Added an option html_attributes to fields that can be used to add arbitrary attributes to the HTML elements. e.g. set it to => array('placeholder'=>'Your Company') to set the placeholder attribute.